morrownr/8814au/README.md

 sudo reboot
 ```

-or
+If secure boot is on:

 Note: Please read to the end of this section before coming back here to
 enter commands.

-If secure boot is on:

 ```
 sudo make sign-install